Jayeshkalkate/Jayeshkalkate/README.md

 I'm **Jayesh Rajendra Kalkate**, a final-year Computer Engineering student with a strong passion for building scalable web applications, cloud infrastructure, and automation workflows.
 My journey in tech has been shaped by hands-on experience across full-stack development, DevOps practices, and cloud computing.

-With a solid foundation in **Python, Django, and PostgreSQL**, I've developed end-to-end applications ranging from e-commerce platforms to AI-powered document assistants and governance portals.
+With a solid foundation in **Python, Django, and PostgreSQL**, I've developed end-to-end applications ranging from e-commerce platforms to AI-powered document assistants, governance portals, and cyber cafe management systems.
 I'm equally comfortable working on the frontend with responsive designs and on the backend with REST APIs, authentication systems, and database architecture.

 My DevOps skills include **Docker containerization, Jenkins CI/CD pipelines, Linux administration, and AWS cloud services** — enabling me to deploy and manage applications in production environments.
 I'm currently deepening my expertise in cloud architecture, infrastructure automation, and DevSecOps practices.